defiweb/go-eth/README.md

 ### Errors

-To decode custom contract errors, first an `abi.Error` struct must be created.
-Errors can be created using different approaches:
+Errors are a special type of ABI-encoded data that can be returned by a contract when a call fails.

 - `abi.ParseError` / `abi.MustParseError` - creates a new error by parsing an error signature.
 - `abi.NewError(name, inputs)` - creates a new error using provided arguments.